lrmantovani10/Outfit-Forecast-Frontend/README.md

 Notes on testing:
  * The prefPairs class was moved to the backend, so we are no longer testing for it here
  * sendSurveyResponses was incorporated into classifyNew(), so it is no longer a separate function
  * The output of getWeather changed.
-It no longer outpouts a JSON object, but an array.
+It no longer outputs a JSON object, but an array.
 Additionally, this function relies on an API key that Lucas made for his account and is not displayed here for security reasons.
  * "dailyRecommender" no longer passes the user's wardrobe as an argument.
-Tyhe wardrobe info will be stored in the backend.
+The wardrobe info will be stored in the backend.
  * The image upload / selection tests are no longer useful because we are using a React Native library for such tasks, so the process is no longer hard-coded here
  * Because we will develop the fullsurvey on the second iteration, we won't be able to test it here
  * Furthermore, we changed how we are importing certain classes / functions because of React Native's syntax.
+Instead of exporting functions through a class like in
+ Vanilla JavaScript, we are using default exports, which make a .jsx object be exported instead of a class object.

 Implementation Description:
- * Inside /app, we can find the functions EnvironmentalData, PictureFunctions, User, and testing functions.
+ * Inside /app, we can find the functions EnvironmentalData, PictureFunctions, User, ImageData, and testing functions.
  * EnvironmentalData fetches the current weather.
  * PictureFunctions encompasses all functions related to image processing, such as taking a picture and choosing one from the gallery.
  * User contains the getRecommender function, which sends a request to the backend for an outfit prediction based on sensitivity and the user's wardrobe.